-Audited financial statements corresponding to the corporate year ending on December 31, 2014.
+Audited financial statements corresponding to the corporate years ending on December 31, 2015, 2014 and 2013.

-Annual reports formulated by the Audit Committee in the performance of its duties and in support of the board of directors regarding the contents of the report rendered by the Chief Executive Officer and the report referred to in article 172 b) of the General Law of Business Corporations
+Annual reports formulated by the Audit Committee in the performance of its duties and in support of the board of directors regarding the contents of the report rendered by the Chief Executive Officer and the report referred to in article 172 b) of the General Law of Business Corporations.